buildpacks/spec/buildpack.md

 #### Buildpack Specific Variables

-The following environment variables MUST be set per-buildpack.
+The following environment variables MUST be set by the lifecycle in each buildpack's execution environment.

 These variables MAY change between execution of each buildpack in a single lifecycle phase.